CoboGlobal/cobo-waas2-python-sdk/docs/WalletsApi.md

 List UTXOs

-The operation retrieves a list of unspent transaction outputs (UTXOs) for a specified wallet and token.  <Note>This operation is applicable to MPC Wallets and Custodial Wallets (Web3 Wallets) only.</Note>
+The operation retrieves a list of unspent transaction outputs (UTXOs) for a specified wallet and token.  <Note>This operation is applicable to MPC and Custodial Web3 Wallets.</Note>

 ### Example